 My first piece of advice is to save up enough money to support yourself prior to starting your full-time freelance career.

-Not only will this ease the stress as you launch, but it will afford you the time to find work and clients you want, and turn down work and clients you don’t want.
+Not only will this ease the stress as you launch, but it will afford you the time to explore websites that offer freelance work and find clients you want, and turn down work and clients you don’t want.
 The opportunities you say “no” to early in your career will be more defining than the work you say “yes” to.

 And, while you’re saving money — probably working the 9-5 you can’t wait to leave — start making a list of potential clients, polishing your portfolio, and building a supportive community of other freelancers.